dansmyers/dansmyers.github.io-archived/research.md

 ## Publications and Selected Presentations
 Undergraduate student co-authors at Rollins College are <u>underlined</u>.

+"Length Distributions and Dynamic Buffer Sizing in Multi-Server Queueing Systems".
+Southeast Decision Sciences 2017.
+Charleston, SC, 2/2017.

+"Using Machine Learning to Understand Storage Performance".
+Invited research seminar.
+Florida Southern College.
+2/2017.

 <u>S.R.
 Shrestha</u>, D.S.
 Myers, and R.A.
 Lewin.
 “Optimizing Strategies for Monopoly: the MEGA Edition Using Genetic Algorithms and Simulations”. *Academy of Economics and Finance Journal*, vol. 7 (2016).
-Forthcoming.

 D.S.
 Myers, J. Rickman, J. Yellen, and <u>R. Zere</u>.
 “Comparing Exact and Heuristic Algorithms for a Course Timetabling Problem”.
 In *Proc. of the 11th International Conference on the Practice and Theory of Automated Timetabling* (PATAT 2016).
 Udine, Italy, 8/2016.